Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 The black market and the bill

 There is supposedly a curious law in Italy about restaurant and café bills.
 Anyone who leaves a café/restaurant must have a bill or a receipt showing that he has paid.
 A tax inspector may wait outside the café/restaurant and ask to see the receipt and if you don’t have one you’re in trouble.
 The idea is, of course, to fight the black market cash economy where no receipts exist.

-In practice this is probably totally irrelevant, considering the amount of receipts that end om on the floors in cafés.
+In practice this is probably totally irrelevant, considering the number of receipts that end up on the floors in cafés.

 Tap water is perfectly safe to drink, although Italians usually don’t drink it.
 In some places, the chloride contents is high and even if it safe to drink the taste is not fantastic.

 An Italian always stands up and drinks coffee (except after food).
 There is no café culture to sit down and chat “over a cup of coffee”.
 No, rush to the bar, dump the sugar in the cup, stir it and gulp it down, and the coffee is gone.
 The whole rite takes only a few minutes to complete.

 In bars, there are often only a couple of tables with seating.
 So then it is important to know that there are two different prices categories.

 At the bar, there is a fixed price applicable to the whole country, but if you sit down, it is the café owner who decides the price.
 Countless visitors have paid big money for a small espresso on famous piazzas in Venice, Rome or Florence.